Humanist Wedding Ceremonies are deeply personal and each one unique to you, the couple, getting married.

 - Readings or poems

-- Information on the couple, how you met and your experiences
+- Your story as a couple, how you met and your experiences

 - Symbolic act

-I will lead the ceremony and act a bit like a master of ceremonies and ensure everyone involved in the ceremony (e.g. those doing a reading) are present and ready.
+I will lead the ceremony and act a bit like a master of ceremonies and ensure everyone involved in the ceremony (e.g. those doing a reading, bridesmaids) are present and ready.

 Each ceremony is written after I, as celebrant, has met with you both and gotten to know you and the type of ceremony that would be most appropriate.
-I will then write a scipt based on our conversations and in conjuntion with you both.
+I will then write a script based on our conversations and in conjunction with you both.
+You will then get a first draft which you can make changes to until we have a perfect ceremony for you both.

 How it works: